 - 1/2 cup ketchup

 - In a large bowl, combine the meat, moistened bread crumbs, egg, onion, bell pepper, garlic powder, pepper and salt.
-Mix until the ingredients are well incorporated.
+Mix until the ingredients are well incorporated, being cautious not to over mix.
 Pour the mixture into the baking dish and form into a loaf in the center of the dish.